Hongshan culture: Development of Chinese civilization

 The Hongshan culture region was thought to have been desert for the past 1 million years.
 However, a 2015 study found that the region once featured rich aquatic resources and deep lakes and forests that existed from 12,000 years ago to 4,000 years ago.
 It was changed into desert by climate change which began approximately 4,200 years ago.
 Therefore, some of the people of the Hongshan culture may have emigrated south to the Yellow River valley approximately 4,000 years ago.
 Archaeological evidence discovered at the Miaozigou site in Ulanqab, Inner Mongolia, a northern branch of the Yangshao culture from the Yellow River (the Yangshao culture is speculated to be the origin of the Sino-Tibetan languages) demonstrates similarities in the material cultures between the Yellow River and Liao River cultures.
 Three individuals from the Miaozigou site belonged to haplogroup N1(xN1a, N1c), while the main lineage of Yellow River valley cultures is O2-M122.
 The existence of N1(xN1a, N1c) among the Miaozigou individuals could serve as evidence for the migration of some of the Hongshan people.

 Some Chinese archaeologists such as Guo Dashun see the Hongshan culture as an important stage of early Chinese civilization.
 Whatever the linguistic affinity of the ancient denizens, Hongshan culture is believed to have exerted an influence on the development of early Chinese civilization.
+Guo believes that Hongshan had a mature system of ancestral worship, which remained important in throughout all of Chinese history.

+According to Sarah M. Nelson, Neolithic Northeast China developed an indigenous agricultural society, which planted millet, buckwheat, echinochloa, and rice.
+While influenced by ideas beyond the region, "it is doubtful, however, that large-scale migrations of nomadic horse-riders can account for the archaeological sites."
+There is considerable kinship between jades of Hongshan and some of the jade artifacts from the Shang dynasty, while jars from the succeeding Lower Xiajiadian culture can also be found in later Shang designs of bronze vessels.
+The ceremonial structures of Hongshan could also possibly influenced the later heaven and earth altars of Chinese emperors from Imperial China.
 The culture may have also contributed to the development of settlements in ancient Korea.
-However, the Hongshan culture is also commonly employed in Korean pseudohistory by some Korean scholars, who seek to contest any connections between the Hongshan culture with Chinese civilization and assert that the Hongshan culture is only related to Korean civilization.